maniatic0/INFOMGP-Final/README.md

 ##Deadline: 15/Mar/2019 23:59.

-The second practical generalizes and extends the first practical, by working with constraint velocity and position resolution.
-We still work with rigid bodies.
+The second practical generalizes and extends the first practical, by working with constraint-based velocity and position resolution.
+We still work only with rigid bodies.
 The objectives of the practical are:

-1. Implement impulse-based velocity resolution by constraints.
+1. Implement impulse-based velocity resolution by constraints (Lecture 6).
  <br />
-2. Implement position correction by constraints.
+2. Implement position correction by constraints (Lecture 9).
  <br />
-3. Generalize collision resolution to work with the implemented constraint-resolution framework
+3. Generalize collision resolution to work with the implemented constraint-resolution framework.
  <br />
 4. Extend the framework with some chosen effects.

 This is the repository for the skeleton on which you will build your second practical.
 Using CMake allows you to work and submit your code in all platforms.
 The entire environment is in C++, but most of the "nastier" coding parts have been simplified; for the most part, you only code the mathemtical-physical parts.
-The environment is otherwise identical to the first practical.
+The environment is otherwise identical to the first practical, including all compilation instructions.

 ##Background